mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 You realize that now.
 That’s wonderful.
 Yes it is.

-**Same person**: *[unintelligible]*
+**Same person**: *[Unintelligible.]*

 **Katagiri**: But zazen is very simple: just sit down.
 It means, just to die, just to live; that’s all.
 So, no proof – but it’s proof, anyway. *[He laughs.]* Because you can bloom, you can die.
-It’s real proof; not metaphysical proof, not psychological proof,  it’s real proof.
+It’s real proof; not metaphysical proof, not psychological proof.
+It’s real proof.

 **Person 2**: It’s physical proof?